-For 2013 the initial sample size was 3.735 households (sampling fraction 0,09%) equally distributed within the year, so as to have four (4) equally dependent samples, corresponding to the four quarters of the year.
-The total number of Prefectures and Communes selected amounted to 337 and the number of settlements to 360, while the number of sampling areas to 619.
-The achieved sample size was 3.468 households.
+For 2014 the initial sample size was 6.284 households (sampling fraction 1.42‰) equally distributed within the year, so as to have four (4) equally dependent samples, corresponding to the four quarters of the year.
+The total number of the primary sampling units was 1.023.
+Due to non-response, the actual total number of primary sampling units was 1.004.
+The achieved sample size was 5.888 households.
 More details are presented in the following tables.